-The Massachusetts market is the ideal starting point for Fresh Fields, with an accepting populous and high potential for growth.
-Massachusetts decriminalized possession of nominal quantities of marijuana in 2008 and voted to legalize for medical use in 2012.
+In 2008, Massachusetts decriminalized nominal quantities of marijuana.
+Massachusetts voted in 2012 to legalize marijuana for medical use.
 In 2016, Massachusetts voters legalized recreational cannabis with support from 53.6% of the electorate.
-With this vote, public opinion regarding the sale of cannabis to adults is at an all-time high.
-Fresh Fields has analyzed several elements including socio-economic, political, and population/demographic factors and there are many similarities between the burgeoning market in Massachusetts and that of other states with rapid growth of legal adult-use cannabis sales.
-Fresh Fields is convinced that Massachusetts is quickly becoming the next large, well-regulated legal cannabis market in the United States.
+Fresh Fields has analyzed several elements including socio-economic, political, and population/demographic factors and is convinced that Massachusetts is quickly becoming the next large, well-regulated legal cannabis market in the United States.
+There are similarities between the burgeoning market in Massachusetts and those of other states who've since legalized adult-use cannabis sales.
 The evolution of the cannabis industry is part of an inevitable national trend that represents a huge potential for business and social growth.
-Fresh Fields is well positioned above potential competition, with industry experts' partnerships, self-funded financials, and its extensive retail experience, and Fresh Fields is poised to become a long term, locally owned legalized cannabis retailer in Massachusetts.
+Public opinion regarding the sale of cannabis to adults is at an all-time high with large numbers of citizens supporting the recent ballot initiative.
+Fresh Fields is well positioned above potential competition as a long term, locally owned legalized cannabis retailer in Massachusetts with industry experts' partnerships, self-funded financials, and its extensive retail experience.